splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 Now,you can find your own Cluster by scrolling down the K8s cluster list or filter by using the field `k8s.cluster.name` in the filter toolbar, *(marked with a blue stripe)*.

-You can enter a partial name into the search box such as 'ws-5-7', to find quickly find your Cluster.
+You can enter a partial name into the search box such as 'ws-5-7*', to quickly find your Cluster.
 Also, its is a good idea to switch the default time from the default 3 hours back to 15 minutes.

 If there are many clusters, you can change the Result per page box *Marked by an orange line*, to increase the list size.

 You will note that each cluster row has a colored mark at the end of each row.
-These will change according the `color by` option, *Marked by a green line*, you have selected as to indicate its range.
+These will change according the `color by` option, *Marked by a green line*,thses colored bars are used to give a visual indication of health and/or usage.

-These are the possible options for the k8s Cluster view:
+These are the possible color by options for the k8s Cluster view:

 ![k8s-colorby-list](../images/Infk8sColorBy.png)